John Groser, priest

 25/1/99

 In his homily, at the bestowing of the icon of 'St Paul with St Luke', at St Paul’s church, Bow Common, Fr Gresham told us it was given in memory of Winnie, his former housekeeper.
-He remembered when Winnie showed love to an alcoholic woman who called at the vicarage late one evening.
-Winnie undressed, gave a nightie to, and kissed the woman, as she put her to bed.
+He remembered when Winnie showed love, as she ministered to an alcoholic woman who called at the vicarage late one evening.

 "When we look at the Icon," he said, "we are to remember Paul & Luke in prison.
 It was designed for a gloomy place/corner, so it doesn't need special lighting."
 He added that, "Objects are made sacred by the use to which they are put."